 There are various ways to be involved, for example working with researchers to identify important research questions, helping to develop understandable information for people taking part in research, and ensuring research methods are appropriate for research participants.

-Visit the Oxford Health Biomedical Research Centre Patient and Public Involvement (PPI) web pages to find out about our current opportunities and for links to other PPI resources.
+Alternatively visit the Oxford Health Biomedical Research Centre Patient and Public Involvement (PPI) web pages to find out about our current opportunities and for links to other PPI resources.